drfranknlee/udc-for-cancer-imaging/scenario1/index.md

-# Scenario 1: Create Tags from AutoTag Policy, Custom-Tagging and Filtering
+# Scenario 1: Initialize Catalog with Metadata Ingest & Indexing, AutoTag and Custom-Tagging

 The step-by-step instruction and results are captured with screenshots and can be downloaded as [PDF](rm/T101434-s1.pdf).